-Which Sulfur Acne Product is Right For Your Skin Type?
+Which Sulfur Acne Product Is Right for Your Skin Type?

-- Regardless of whether sensitive skin is oily, dry, or combination, its defining feature is that it’s easily irritated by skin care products.
-Unless you have dry sensitive skin, low concentrations of sulfur for acne are typically a safe option for those with sensitive skin.
+Regardless of whether sensitive skin is oily, dry, or combination, its defining feature is that it’s easily irritated by many products.
+Unless you have drier, sensitive skin, low concentrations of sulfur are typically a safe option.
 Specifically, we recommend face masks that are only used once or twice a week.
-Daily exposure to sulfur is likely to irritate sensitive skin, but occasional use of a sulfur mask, like the Clarifying Mask we offer here at Exposed Skin Care, can dry out excess oil without drying out the skin.
+Daily exposure to sulfur products is likely to be too abrasive, but occasional use of a mask, like the Clarifying Mask we offer here at Exposed Skin Care 🏆, can get rid of excess sebum without being too drying.

 Sulfur Side Effects

-Incorporating Sulfur Into Your Skin Care Routine
+Incorporating Sulfur into Your Skin Care Routine

 Using Sulfur for Acne Scars

 One of the unfortunate effects of acne is acne scars, left behind even after acne has healed.
 Acne scars can take the form of hyperpigmentation (dark spots), indented pock marks, or even raised scars.
 Raised and indented scars typically need to be treated by a dermatologist 👩⚕️, and although hyperpigmentation scars usually fade on their own, this can take weeks or even months.